 One of the most important things we can help develop in children and young people for preventing and responding to bullying is resilience.
-We can help children and young people find sources of resilience by promoting:
+At North Walls Community School we will help children and young people find sources of resilience by promoting:

-- A positive and safe climate within the setting; - A sense of belonging and connectedness; - Involvement in decision making generally, including anti-bullying policy and practice, e.g. Games Parliament, Pupil Council, Class Council, Eco Club - Opportunities for personal challenge and success; and - Recognition of all achievement. - Resilience building to happen in the home.
+- A positive and safe climate within the setting; - A sense of belonging and connectedness; - Involvement in decision making generally, including anti-bullying policy and practice, e.g. Youth Forum; - Opportunities for personal challenge and success; and - · Recognition of all achievement. - Resilience building to happen in the home.

-We need to ensure that we create an ethos which accepts mistakes will be made and learned from and fresh starts are always possible.
+We need to ensure that we create an ethos which accepts mistakes will be made and learned from, and fresh starts are always possible.
 We have a shared understanding that beliefs can be challenged, and everyone has the right to their own opinions.